swarbler/bestof/software/desktop-apps.md

 		- **standard:** Firefox / Waterfox *(depending on how much you trust Mozilla)*
 		- **more customisable:** Floorp
 		- **more private:** Librewolf / Arkenfox / Mullvad Browser
+		- **aesthetic:** Zen Browser *(vertical tabs is divisive)*
 		- **Tor network:** Tor Browser
 	- **Blink (Chromium):** Vivaldi
 	- **for MacOS:** Orion by Kagi *(has support for Chrome and Firefox extensions)*
 - **local AI:** GPT4All *(more models)* / Sanctum *(more user-friendly)*

+> Chromium browsers have dropped support for Manifest V2 extensions, meaning uBlock Origin and other similar ad-blockers no longer work. "uBlock Origin Lite" is an alternative, but is a lot less customisable due to the restrictions of Manifest V3

 ## Productivity